V-systems, holonomy Lie algebras and logarithmic vector fields: Acknowledgements

 \section{Acknowledgements}

 One of us (APV) is grateful to the Graduate School of Mathematical Sciences of Tokyo University for the hospitality during the summer semester 2014.
 He is very grateful to A. Kato, T. Milanov, T. Takebe and especially to T. Kohno and K. Saito for useful and encouraging discussions.
 MF is grateful to J. Shiraishi for the useful discussion on the relation between Jack and Saito polynomials.
+We thank also M. Pavlov for pointing out the reference \cite{KK}.

 This work was partly supported by the EPSRC (grant EP/J00488X/1) and by the Royal Society/RFBR joint project JP101196/11-01-92612.